apache/camel-website/content/blog/2024/02/camel44-whatsnew/index.md

 With variables, you can now more easily share data between routes and/or globally.
 Variables are also readily accessible from EIPs and languages, just as message _headers_ or _exchange properties_ are.
-In other words, they have been added as first-class into Camel.
+In other words, they have been added as first-class primitives into Camel.

 You can find a small example here:

 - https://github.com/apache/camel-kamelets-examples/tree/main/jbang/variables

-We have also made a selected number of EIPs have _special use_ of variables.
+We also made a selected number of EIPs to have _special use_ of variables.
 The idea is to make it easier to collect various sets of data from external systems using Camel components and commonly used EIPs, without any ceremony to prepare message body and headers, and cleanup afterward (i.e., removing HTTP headers).